Isogeny graphs with maximal real multiplication: Abstract

 \section{Abstract}

-An isogeny graph is a graph whose vertices are principally polarized abelian varieties and whose edges are isogenies between these varieties.
-In his thesis, Kohel described the structure of isogeny graphs for elliptic curves and showed that one may compute the endomorphism ring of an elliptic curve defined over a finite field by using a depth first search algorithm in the graph.
+An isogeny graph is a graph whose vertices are principally polarizable abelian varieties and whose edges are isogenies between these varieties.
+In his thesis, Kohel describes the structure of isogeny graphs for elliptic curves and shows that one may compute the endomorphism ring of an elliptic curve defined over a finite field by using a depth-first search (DFS) algorithm in the graph.
 In dimension 2, the structure of isogeny graphs is less understood and existing algorithms for computing endomorphism rings are very expensive.
-Our setting considers genus 2 jacobians with complex multiplication, with the assumptions that the real multiplication subring is maximal and has class number one.
-We fully describe the isogeny graphs in that case.
-Over finite fields, we derive a depth first search algorithm for computing endomorphism rings locally at prime numbers, if the real multiplication is maximal.
-To the best of our knowledge, this is the first DFS-based algorithm in genus 2.
+In this article, we show that, under certain conditions, the problem of determining the endomorphism ring can also be solved in genus~2 with a DFS-based algorithm.
+We consider the case of genus-2 Jacobians with complex multiplication, with the assumptions that the real multiplication subring has class number one and is locally maximal at $\ell$, for $\ell$ a fixed prime.
+We describe the isogeny graphs in that case, by considering cyclic isogenies of degree $\ell$, under the assumption that there is an ideal $\fkl$ of norm $\ell$ in $K_0$ which is generated by a totally positive algebraic integer.
+The resulting algorithm is implemented over finite fields, and examples are provided.
+To the best of our knowledge, this is the first DFS-based algorithm in genus~2.